Moccasin Bluff site

-The Moccasin Bluff site (also designated 20BE8) is an archaeological site located along the Red Bud Trail and the St. Joseph River north of Buchanan, Michigan.
+The Moccasin Bluff Site (also designated 20BE8) is an archaeological site located along the Red Bud Trail and the St. Joseph River north of Buchanan, Michigan.
 It was listed on the National Register of Historic Places in 1977, and has been classified as a multi-component prehistoric site with the major component dating to the Late Woodland/Upper Mississippian period.

 History

 The terrace between Moccasin Bluff and the St. Joseph River was home to temporary camps as early as 6300 B.C.
 Around A.D 500, inhabitants here traded with other groups of Native Americans from Illinois and Indiana.
 By A.D.
 1100-1400, more permanent villages were established here, and the residents farmed the local lands.

 By the late 1820s, European settlers moved into the area to log and farm the land.
 The US government then adopted a policy of moving the local Potawatomi out of the area and further west.
-This bluff is said to be named for Cogomoccasin, leader of one of the nearby displaced Potawatomi villages.
+This eventually led to the Potawatomi trail of death.
+The bluff is said to be named for Cogomoccasin, leader of one of the nearby displaced Potawatomi villages.

 In 1948, the site was excavated by a University of Michigan team, which found pottery, burials and remnants of maize and storage pits.
 In 2002, Michigan State University excavated a wetland area at a lower elevation that had not been previously examined.

 Description

-The Moccasin Bluff site is located on a terrace along Red Bud Trail.
+The Moccasin Bluff Site is located on a terrace along Red Bud Trail.
 The terrace overlooks a wide bend in the St. Joseph River containing a pair of islands.
 The site is protected by a half circle of hills to the north, west and south.